isync/www-video-download/README.md

 # WWW::Video::Download

-Scripts to download web videos from websites not (yet) supported by [youtube-dl](https://github.com/rg3/youtube-dl) or [p5-www-youtube-download](https://github.com/xaicron/p5-www-youtube-download).
+Download web videos from websites not (yet) supported by [youtube-dl](https://github.com/rg3/youtube-dl) or [p5-www-youtube-download](https://github.com/xaicron/p5-www-youtube-download).

+This distribution started as a collection of scripts, one script for each site.
+This design is currently being phased out in favor of a Perl module/library model, with a central OO module which uses a backend of "plugins" for each site and is called, for example, with the (soon) included *video-dl* script.
+The deprecated "per-site" scripts are still included in this distribution.

 #### cnbc-downloader.pl